memmett/PyPFASST/docs/index.rst

 * have a problem in which the physics can modeled with various sets of equations with increasing computational complexity; then

 temporal paralellization might be attractive.
-Check out the :doc:`examples <examples>` page to see some problems that PFASST has been applied to.
+Check out the `PFASST gallery`_ to see some problems that PFASST has been applied to.

 The maths behind the PFASST algorithm are described on the :doc:`maths` page.
-Various aspects of the PFASST algorithm are also explored on the :doc:`maths` page.

 This work was supported by the Director, DOE Office of Science, Office of Advanced Scientific Computing Research, Office of Mathematics,